Superadiabatic dynamical density functional study of Brownian hard-spheres in time-dependent external potentials: Introduction

 Very recently a first-principles superadiabatic-DDFT has been developed and implemented \cite{tschopp4}.
 This new approach yields the leading order correction to the adiabatic approximation by explicitly addressing the nonequilibrium dynamics of the inhomogeneous two-body density.
 The improved resolution provided by the two-body correlations allows for a more realistic description of structural relaxation in strongly interacting systems.
 Superadiabatic-DDFT does not involve an explicit memory kernel, but rather encodes the history of the system into the current values of the one- and two-body density.
 The time-evolution of these quantities is determined by the simultaneous solution of a pair of coupled, time-local differential equations.
 By identifying the one- and two-body density as relevant variables the superadiabatic-DDFT enables a self-contained, autonomous description of many-body Brownian dynamics, which captures the dominant physical processes in the system.
 Explicit treatment of the inhomogeneous two-body density provides detailed information about the internal structure of the fluid, from which integrated quantities such as the stress tensor \citep{Irving_Kirkwood,AerovKrueger} or one-body current can be calculated at any point of the time-evolution.

 In reference \cite{tschopp4} the superadiabatic-DDFT was derived by a systematic coarse-graining of the many-body Smoluchowski equation.
 As a first application, this approach was used to predict the time-evolution of the one-body density profile of hard-spheres following an instantaneous change in the external potential.
 The agreement between the theoretical density profiles and the Brownian dynamics simulation data was very promising.
 In this paper we continue our investigation of the superadiabatic-DDFT by considering systems driven out-of-equilibrium by the application of a periodically varying time-dependent external potential.
 The two situations considered have been carefully selected to probe distinct aspects of structural rearrangement in dense fluids.
 Particular attention will be paid to the transient dynamics of the one-body density in going from equilibrium to the steady-state.
-The results from superadiabatic-DDFT will be compared with those from force-DDFT and event-driven Brownian dynamics (BD) simulation, where the simulations were performed following the algorithm proposed in \cite{scala}.
+The results from superadiabatic-DDFT will be compared with those from force-DDFT, which provides the appropriate reference theory for assessing superadiabatic effects, and event-driven Brownian dynamics (BD) simulation, where the simulations were performed following the algorithm proposed in Ref. \cite{scala}.